 But before he gets a chance to read about what he did yesterday, the worst hitman in the world tries to kill Cash and of course fails in spectacular fashion.
 Cash is chilling in his apartment completely unaware that there is an assassin inside, and that same assassin decides he’d rather smash through a door instead of just opening it quietly and shooting Cash in the face.

 CJ: Let’s also note how Cash chooses to live.
 During our “Action Jackson” Round Table, I pointed out how I wasn’t sure how ol’ AJ had the sweet apartment he has after Bill Duke reminded him of how little money he makes.
 Well good news!
 Someone thinks the same way I do, as Cash’s apartment is a giant shithole!

 Kevin: After getting shot by the hitman, Cash touches the heel of his boot, which fires some sort of built-in round like something you’d see James Bond sporting.
 I admire that the movie feels no need to explain what the hell that was until more than halfway through.
-Then while chasing after the hitman in an underground parking garage, Cash hits another car, and up pops a couple apparently in mid-coitus, a shot that has no reason to be there other than to show some gratuitous tits.
+Then while chasing after the hitman in an underground parking garage, Cash hits another car, and up pops a couple apparently in mid-coitus, a shot that has no reason to be there other than to show some gratuitous boobs.
 God I miss the ‘80s!